Publications & Insight

 Raising the ambition on global aspects of the EU Farm to Fork Strategy

 The Farm to Fork Strategy includes a section on the external dimension entitled “Promoting the Global Transition”.
 The attention for the external dimension is crucial not only because the challenges the Strategy is seeking to...

 Tackling deforestation through EU due diligence: lessons and proposals from Brazil

-The webinar will discuss how to trace Brazilian agricultural exports to the EU and how a deforestation and land rights observatory could help EU companies perform due diligence to remove deforestation and human rights violations...
+The webinar discussed how to trace Brazilian agricultural exports to the EU and how a deforestation and land rights observatory could help EU companies perform due diligence to remove deforestation and human rights violations from...